akmallfhn/sevenpreneur/src/trpc/routers/README.md

 | `purchase.cancel`        |         ✅          |       ✅       |         ✅          |         ✅         |          ❌          |
 | `list.transactions`      |         ✅          |       ✅       |         ✅          |         ✅         |          ❌          |
 | `read.transaction`       |         ✅          |       ✅       |         ✅          |         ✅         |          ❌          |

+**Scopes:**

+- Administrator can see all transactions.
+- Logged-in users can purchase items for their own.
+- Logged-in users can see all their own transactions.